-As a product team grows from one or two individual contributors to a larger, more diverse team, it takes some work to ensure everyone is set up for success towards being a high-performing product team.
+As a product team grows from one or two individual contributors to a larger, more diverse team, it takes some work to ensure everyone is set up to be a high-performing product team.
 Different personalities, styles, and expectations can create inconsistent experiences for others when dealing with the product team.
-This process can hurt the overall productivity of this crucial group, or even damage product management’s reputation within the organization.
+This process can hurt the overall productivity of this crucial group or even damage product management’s reputation within the organization.

 When a product team is communicating to the larger organization, the subject matter falls into three main buckets:

-By covering all three of these on a regular basis, you’re elevating the value your team brings and greasing the gears for future collaboration and cooperation.
+By covering all three of these regularly, you’re elevating the value your team brings and greasing the gears for future collaboration and cooperation.

-Plus, if everyone has to constantly check with their boss before they do anything, you’re creating a process destined for bottlenecks and inefficiency.
-Top-down management is the opposite of agility, which is often what your organization needs to compete, react, and adjust quickly.
+Plus, if everyone has to check with their boss before doing anything constantly, you’re creating a process destined for bottlenecks and inefficiency.
+Top-down management is the opposite of agility, which your organization often needs to compete, react, and adjust quickly.

 A high-performing product team is always focused on the big-picture company mission, even when they’re deep in the weeds of their specific domain.
-When a team has a consistent understanding of the overarching objectives, this will guide them in the same overall direction when dealing with their individual areas of focus.
+When a team has a consistent understanding of the overarching objectives, this will guide them in the same overall direction when dealing with their individual focus areas.

-When a product team is out of alignment, it sends a mixed message to the rest of the company, causing less efficient planning, and a decrease in rapport.
-Avoid this by ensuring that each member of the team fully understands the overarching vision everyone is working toward.
+When a product team is out of alignment, it sends a mixed message to the rest of the company, causing less efficient planning and a decrease in rapport.
+Avoid this by ensuring that each team member fully understands the overarching vision everyone is working toward.
 And by paying attention to how the individual things they’re working on fit into that puzzle.